It’s the talk of the town – but fear not, SWIFT’s financial messaging standard ISO 20022 isn’t all that complicated.

 - Appointed Registration Authority (RA) for the standard in 2004

-- Continue to send delegates to the Registration Management Group (RMG) – the body responsible for the overall management of the standard
+- Continues to send delegates to the Registration Management Group (RMG) – the body responsible for the overall management of the standard

 Most countries are still working towards introducing a payments architecture that’s ISO 20022 ready, despite the impact of Covid-19 on the finance sector and business payment trends.
-The UK and the US are predicted to adopt the standard in 2022 and 2023 respectively.
+The UK and the US are predicted to adopt the standard in 2022 and 2023 respectively, with ongoing enhancement and maturity phases.

-But some countries are ahead of the curve, with many seeing Australia’s New Payments Platform (NPP) as the shape of things to come – including the UK.
+But some countries are ahead of the curve, with many seeing Australia’s New Payments Platform (NPP) as the shape of things to come.

 “By working together as an industry, we can safely deliver a complex but critically important and highly beneficial change, which will help create the conditions for the next generation of innovation in UK payments.” – Bank of England